timheuer/alexa-skills-dotnet/README.md

 ```

-## Build a simple response with a reprompt
+## SSML-Response-With-Reprompt
-If you want to reprompt the user, use the Ask helpers
+If you want to reprompt the user, use the Ask helpers.
+A reprompt can be useful if you would like to continue the conversation, or if you would like to remind the user to answer the question.
 ```csharp
 // create the speech response
 var speech = new Alexa.NET.Response.SsmlOutputSpeech();